 I have posted the following (in a similar version) on all of my social media:

 Barrier 4: We post on our own public social media pages with a wide range of friends, followers, and the public.
 “You can’t please everyone, so you’ve got to please yourself.”
-You have control of what you are thinking, but cannot what the reader interprets when reading it – nor are you responsible for their interpretation.
+You have control of what you are thinking but cannot know what the reader interprets when reading it – nor are you responsible for their interpretation.

 Barrier 5: Discussion and arguments escalate at a maximum speed on the internet that occurs seldom during face-to-face conversations.
-Face-to-Face conversations facilitate compromise in a personal way that can not be accomplished online.
+Face-to-face conversations facilitate compromise in a personal way that can not be accomplished online.
 All too often, we depersonalize online posts and comments.

 What does this mean?